WHAT IS THE BOWDENS SILVER PROJECT?

 WHERE ARE WE UP TO?

 The Bowdens Silver project is currently completing the necessary requirements to complete and lodge the Environmental Impact Statement with the Department of Planning and Environment.
 To date a substantial body of high quality technical work has been completed both by previous owners and teams of respected independent consultants.
 This work covers all aspects of mine planning and development including a comprehensive Environmental Impact Statement.

-The Environmental Impact Statement is also on track for lodgement in the second half of 2017.
+The Environmental Impact Statement is to be lodged early 2018.
 For more information on the Environmental Impact Statement, see our environment page.

 BOWDENS SILVER PHOTOGRAPHY COMPETITION